Airdrops in the Barren Desert: Surveying the traits behind 2024’s 11% success rate

 This report seeks to unravel the 2024 airdrop phenomenon—separating the winners from the losers.
 We analysed 62 airdrops across 6 chains, comparing their performance on several fronts: price action, user reception, and long-term sustainability.
 While individual protocols bring their own unique variables to the table, the collective data paints a clear picture of how effective these airdrops have truly been in achieving their intended goals.

-When examining the overall performance of 2024 airdrops, the majority didn’t fare well post-launch.
+When examining the overall performance, the majority didn’t fare well post-launch.
 While a few saw impressive early returns, most tokens faced downward pressure as the market recalibrated their value.
 This pattern speaks to a broader issue within the airdrop model: many users may simply be there to farm the incentive rather than engage with the protocol long-term.

 With all Airdrops, a key question arises—does the protocol have staying power?
 Do users continue to see value in the platform once the initial rewards have been distributed, or was their participation purely transactional?
 Our analysis, drawn from data across multiple time frames, reveals a crucial insight: for most of these tokens, the enthusiasm fades quickly, often within the first 2 weeks.